apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `key_algorithm` : The key management algorithm, defaults to `SunX509`.

-The SSL/TLS transport is an extension of the TCP transport and as such it supports all the same URI options which the TCP transport supports.
+The SSL/TLS transport is an extension of the TCP transport and as such it supports all the same URI options which the TCP transport supports plus the following:

+* `client_auth` : can be set to one of the following: `want`, `need` or `none`.
+Defaults to `want`.
+If set to `need`, then the SSL connection will not be accepted if the client does not provide a certificate that is trusted by the key store.
+If set to `none`, then we will not request the client to send his certificates.
+If set to `want`, then we will request the client send his certficates but allow the connection to continue even if the does not have any tusted certs.

 #### Authentication